qutip/qutip-tutorials/tutorials-v5/python-introduction/Beginning_Python.md

     exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, yield

-Other than the above reserved words, your variables can be anything that starts with a letter or the underscore character "$\_$" preceded by any combination of alphanumeric characters and "$\_$".
+Other than the above reserved words, your variables can be anything that starts with a letter or the underscore character "$\_$" followed by any combination of alphanumeric characters and "$\_$".
 Note that using upper or lower case letters will give you two different variables.

 ```python
 _freq = 8